noahehall/multicloud/security/websecurity.md

 ### best practices

-- these are part of ever mitigation strategy
+- mitigation strategy
   - test code in a dedicated and isolated test environment that resembles prod as close as possible
   - have reliable, reproducible, and revertible release processes.
   - after each release, execute penetration testing to identify vulnerabilities before their exploited
   - logging, monitoring & error reporting in your runtime environment
   - stay ahead of security advisories for any third-party code
   - dont rely on any type of header validation
 - dont use microsoft windows servers (haha IMO!)
   - or just dont use microsoft windows!
 - defense in depth: secure your application with redundancies